2. File format

 - lines starting with

-are treated as markdown, - all other lines are treated as julia code.
+#are treated as markdown, - all other lines are treated as julia code.

--lines are treated as markdown we can not use that for regular julia comments, for this you can instead use ##
+Leading whitespace is allowed before #, but it will be removed when generating the output.
+Since #-lines are treated as markdown we can not use that for regular julia comments, for this you can instead use ##, which will render as # in the output.

 Lets look at a simple example: